freshworks/hotline-phonegap/README.md

 * Hotline.clearUserData()
     - Clear user data when users logs off your app.

-You can pass in an optional callback function to an API as the first parameter, which gets called when native API is completed.
+You can pass in an optional callback function to an API as the last parameter, which gets called when native API is completed.
 Eg.
 ```javascript
 window.Hotline.unreadCount(function(success,val) {